 Nov 2015 Name changed to "The Hungerford Arms".

-31 May 2019: New managers: Diane and Robert Hall, aka Diggy and Fluey.
-Name restored to "The Plume of Feathers".
+31st May 2019: New managers: Diane and Robert Hall, aka Diggy and Fluey.
+Name restored to "The Plume of Feathers", and then "The Plume".